 Your Payoma Account after termination

 19.6.
-After your Payoma Account was terminated if there’s a positive balance on any of the Services, you have used (e.g. on IBAN Account or on any of your e-Wallets), we will ask you to withdraw your funds within reasonable time, during which your Payoma Account will be accessible for the purpose of withdrawing the remaining balance only.
+After your Payoma Account was terminated if there’s a positive balance, we will ask you to withdraw your funds within reasonable time, during which your Payoma Account will be accessible for the purpose of withdrawing the remaining balance only.
 After expiry of this period you will not be able to access your Payoma Account, but you still may withdraw any remaining funds by contacting our Customer Support and requesting that the funds are sent to you in a manner that is reasonably acceptable for us.
 You may withdraw your funds within 6 (six) years from the closure of your Payoma Account.
 We advise you to withdraw your remaining funds as soon as possible.
 Withdrawal will be processed as provided in these Terms.

 19.8.
 While you are able to access your Payoma Account after its closure you have to keep it safe as set out in these Terms (Clause 7).